EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ```
 ````

-Use blocks of code for complete commands (even if only a single line), and all multi-line code or command listings.
+Use blocks of code for complete commands (even if only a single line) and all multi-line code or command listings.
 Specify a language tag (such as `sql`) at the opening "fence" (```` ``` ````) to indicate the type of code being listed and enable syntax highlighting for that block.
 Supported languages: https://prismjs.com/#supported-languages

 Some code blocks consist of code or commands followed by program output.
 Use the special sequence `__OUTPUT__` (on a line by itself) to visually separate the output and prevent it from being syntax-highlighted.

-More stuff about this in style guide

 ### Code block style guidelines

 Readability is king.
 It might be code, but its target is a human reader, not a machine.
 To that end, pay attention to how code appears, and take time to reformat or reorganize it when its meaning becomes difficult to grasp.

 Try to avoid mixing `__OUTPUT__` and multiple, consecutive code blocks.
 When possible, divide a sequence of commands into discrete steps.
 You can then show the output of each.
-When multiple commands are effectively "atomic" (e.g., two steps always performed together, the output of one command fed directly into the next, etc.), then describe their purpose before showing them together - as they would be typed / entered - and list the output of both together.
+When multiple commands are effectively "atomic" (for example, two steps always performed together or the output of one command fed directly into the next), then describe their purpose before showing them together in the code block, and list the output of both together.

-Use these three conventions in these docs for shell code blocks:
+Use these conventions in these docs for shell code blocks:

-1. Don't lead with a prompt, such as `$` or `#`.
-If the user copies and pastes a code example that includes a prompt, a "command not found" or no-op occurs, both which are confusing.
+- Don't lead with a prompt, such as `$` or `#`.
+If the user copies and pastes a code example that includes a prompt, a "command not found" or no-op occurs, both of which are confusing.

-2. Separate command output from the commands by using `__OUTPUT__` (described above).
+- Separate command output from the commands by using `__OUTPUT__` (see [Code blocks](#code-blocks)).

-3. Break long lines in a consistent and visually appealing fashion to aid in reading long commands.
+- Break long lines in a consistent and visually appealing fashion to aid in reading long commands.
 About 70 characters is a good rule of thumb.
 With more than two lines, you might as well go with one parameter per line.
 Use line continuation characters to accomplish this (for example, [windows](https://superuser.com/questions/150116/how-can-i-insert-a-new-line-in-a-cmd-exe-command), [linux](https://unix.stackexchange.com/questions/571301/when-to-use-line-continuation-character-and-when-not/571313#571313)).

 ## Admonitions (notes, warnings, etc.)